adrianyorke/forbiddenplanet/README.md

 and this is something we will be focussing on during 2020.

 ### 9.2 Jira & ServiceNow RPA Libraries
-Both [Jira](https://www.atlassian.com/software/jira) & [ServiceNow](https://www.servicenow.com/) are popular platforms for implementing digital workflows across the enterprise.
+[Jira](https://www.atlassian.com/software/jira) & [ServiceNow](https://www.servicenow.com/) are popular platforms for implementing digital workflows across the enterprise.
 Both services offer RESTful JSON APIs as a way of automating ticketing  workflows, especially creating and updating issues in response to events that occur in the continuous delivery pipeline, for example.

 Robot Framework already offers the [RESTinstance Library](https://github.com/asyrjasalo/RESTinstance) which could be used as a base for higher level user keywords.